pmccarthy/architecture/rfcs/0009-defaults-and-overrides.md

 Combined with a simple case of override policy (see [Examples C](#examples-c---override-policy-entirely-replacing-other-at-lower-level)), the `when` condition field allows modeling for use cases of setting constraints for lower-level policies.

-As here proposed, the value of the `when` condition field must be a valid [Common-Language Expression (CEL)](https://github.com/google/cel-spec) expression.
+As here proposed, the value of the `when` condition field must be a valid [Common Expression Language (CEL)](https://github.com/google/cel-spec) expression.

 **Example E1.** An _override_ policy whose rules _set constraints_ to field values of other policies at a lower level, overriding individual policy values of rules with same identification if those values violate the constraints - _lower policy is compliant with the constraint_